xonixx/makesure/README.md

 Valid options: `bash` (default), `sh`

-Sets the shell interpreter to be used for execution of prelude and goals.
+Sets the shell interpreter to be used for execution of goal bodies and `@reached_if` conditions.

 Example: